sgotzler/ENGL-257/_posts/2023-01-09-assignments.markdown

 You will typically have 1 journal entry assigned per week, and they will consist of either free-write exercises, critical reflection prompts, or comparative exercises guided by the films that we watch each week.

-**NOTE:** Students will need to create a google-doc during the first week of the course and share the link with the instructor by 11:59PM ET on THU 01.19.23 (the date of the first journal reflection)—be sure to enable “suggestion” privileges.
+**NOTE:** Students will need to create a google-doc during the first week of the course and share the link with the instructor by 11:59PM ET on THU 01.19.23 (the date of the first extended play session)—be sure to enable “suggestion” privileges.

 *Expectations and Effort*: student effort should not exceed 30 min., but should amount to at least 15 min. per journal entry, and entries should conform to a range between 150-300 words.
 These journals will be assessed 3 times throughout the semester, once at the conclusion of each unit.
 Each journal entry will be assessed on an effort/completion basis as follows: